RudolphRiedel/EVE_display-adapter/README.md

 I have the previous revisions of these boards up and running and feel confident enough to release this, but there is a chance that these might need annother revision...

+And now a couple of days later, the boards are produced and ready to be shipped, of course something came up already that will make new revisions necessary.
+The next revisions will allow on both boards to connect the display backlight supply with the 5V directly.
+And I will add an inexpensive 3.3V LDO that can be populated for the logic supply.

 Before connecting any display to your controller board, make sure the board can take the additional load on the 5V!

 And you need to use a flat-flex-cable with connections on opposite sides.